gaia-x-dases/xapi-lms/statements/uploaded_audio.md

 ## Description

-This event is emitted when a user has uploaded a file of `audio` type.
+A user has uploaded a file of `audio` type to an LMS or an e-learning platform.

-NB: this template is inspired from templates from [Audio Profile](https://profiles.adlnet.gov/profile/0925e2b8-0330-45d8-ab44-4abcaa5479f8).
+> NB: As this template is related to `audio` Activity, it is inspired from templates of [Audio Profile](https://profiles.adlnet.gov/profile/0925e2b8-0330-45d8-ab44-4abcaa5479f8).

 ## Example